Welcome to the UNC Asheville Prison Education Initiative!

 Laughing Gull Foundation Grant

-In November 2024, UNC Asheville’s Prison Education Program was awarded a $50,000 grant by the Laughing Gull Foundation (LGF) to support the program, specifically our collaboration with Mayland Community College at Avery Mitchell Correctional Institution to offer a 4-year degree to incarcerated students.
+In November 2024, UNC Asheville’s Prison Education Program was awarded a $50,000 grant by the Laughing Gull Foundation (LGF) to support the program, specifically our collaboration with Mayland Community College.

 Our Prison Education Network